jeffweiss/forcex/README.md

 Tests mock the api calls to the Salesforce API using Mox to set expectations on `Forcex.Api.MockHttp.raw_request`.
 To know what to put in a mock response just run the client in `iex` and look for the debug logging response from http.ex.
-Make sure not to scrub any responses for sensitive data before including them in a commit.
+Make sure to scrub any responses for sensitive data before including them in a commit.

 Example assuming environment variables are in place with login info